DSCKabarak/Github-Training/README.md

 ## This is your training

-It is beneficial that you take advantage of the resources presented to you, but I would also recommend that if you find instances where things can be improved, then please create an issue in the original repository [here](https://github.com/github-campus-advisors/Campus-Advisor-Training/issues).
+It is beneficial that you take advantage of the resources presented to you, but I would also recommend that if you find instances where things can be improved, then please create an issue in the original repository [here](https://github.com/DSCKabarak/Github-Training/issues).
 If you are not familiar with issues in GitHub, no worries, you will learn about them soon.

 ## To Get Started

 1. Register for an account on [github.com](https://github.com/).
 2. [Download, install and configure git](https://git-scm.com/).
 Windows users please install [Git for Windows](https://gitforwindows.org/).
 3. If you are new to Git, GitHub, and the command-line, I recommend [downloading ATOM](https://atom.io/), a text editor, which is available for Mac, Linux, and Windows.
-I will be using ATOM in all of the modules.
+We will be using ATOM in all of the modules.

     #### Mac and Linux Setup
       If you are using a Mac or Linux machine, I would recommend following these instructions to setup the ATOM command-line: